 Section 3: Detailed Evaluation (10 minutes)

-Purpose: Evaluate appeal, differentiation, and barriers with laddering depth.
+Purpose: Evaluate appeal, differentiation, and barriers with laddering depth that moves from attribute to functional benefit to emotional benefit to personal value.

 Q5.
 “What is the single best thing about this concept?”